 What are the Most Common Types of Pentagonal Signs?

-There are really only two different kinds of usage for which pentagonal signs are used to indicate.
+Pentagonal signs are used to indicate?
+There are really only two different kinds of usage for which pentagonal traffic sign are used to indicate.
 The first is to provide advance warning that a school zone is up ahead, or that you are already in the school zone and there is a crossing used by pedestrians just ahead.
 The second main usage is to identify county route numbers so as to help drivers avoid getting lost and stay on the correct route while driving.

 The school zone crossing sign will usually be a yellow sign, with two dark figures in the center, meant to indicate school children, and they will be crossing in between the lines of a crosswalk.
 In most cases, the figures will be carrying backpacks or other school supplies to identify them as students clearly, and to emphasize further the fact that you are in a school zone.